dirmgr/password-quality-requirements-example/README.md

     Do you wish to trust this certificate?
 Enter 'y' or 'n': yes The directory server appears to support the get password quality requirements extended request, the password modify extended request, and the password validation details request control.

-    Enter the DN of the user as whom to authenticate: uid=admin,dc=example,dc=com Enter the password for 'uid=admin,dc=example,dc=com':
+    Enter the DN of the user as whom to authenticate: uid=password.admin,ou=People,dc=example,dc=com Enter the password for 'uid=password.admin,ou=People,dc=example,dc=com':

     Enter the DN of the user whose password should be changed: uid=john.doe,ou=People,dc=example,dc=com